Letztes Update: 21. Mai 2025

 Antwort der Redaktion

-In conclusion, the recommended CentOS version for a stable and secure setup is CentOS Stream.
-It offers a perfect balance of performance, security, and user-friendliness, making it an excellent choice for setting up a server environment.
-With its continuous updates and strong community support, CentOS Stream stands out as the preferred version for those looking to maintain a robust and secure system.
+In conclusion, if you're looking for a stable and secure setup, CentOS Stream is the recommended CentOS version.
+It offers a perfect blend of performance, security, and user-friendliness, making it an excellent choice for anyone setting up a server environment.

 Last updated 3 mins ago